 We make the estate planning process simple by asking all the right questions, creating all the necessary documents, and guiding you on re-titling of assets or change of beneficiary designations as needed.

 If you’re ready to make sure you’ve planned for the future, let Promise Law help you.
-We are located in Hampton, Virginia and serve the Hampton Roads area.
+We are located in Hampton, Virginia, serving Hampton, Newport News and the entire Hampton Roads area.
 Call us now at 757-690-2470 or contact us online.
 We’ll help you make sure that promises made are promises kept.

 A properly drafted and funded trust helps your family avoid the court expenses and delay of probate at your passing.
 Your trust goes into effect the minute you create it, allowing you to plan for lifetime disability.